 Students in both languages who achieve a first class mark in their oral are awarded a certificate of distinction.

-The Chris Shorley Prize rewards the best performances in the Language exam in Level Three.
+The Chris Shorley Prize rewards the best performances in the French Language exam in Level Three.

-The Richard Bales Prize is awarded to the student with the highest mark in an optional module in Level Three.
+The Richard Bales Prize is awarded to the student with the highest mark in a French optional module in Level Three.

 There are a number of undergraduate prizes available to top-performing students on this pathway.
 In addition to Foundation Scholarships recognizing outstanding achievement in Level One, we have a range of endowed prizes.